liferay/liferay-docs/userGuide/en/chapters/09-social-networking.markdown

 When we're finished, you'll be well equipped to use Liferay to power your social network.

-## Leveraging Social Portlets, Activities Tracking and User Connections [](id=leveraging-social-portlets-activities-t-liferay-portal-6-2-user-guide-09-en)
+## Leveraging Social Portlets, Activities Tracking, and User Connections [](id=leveraging-social-portlets-activities-t-liferay-portal-6-2-user-guide-09-en)

 Liferay has many portlets available for social interaction and collaboration.
 Some of these portlets are designed to help you work together as a team, while